 While biological indicators are incredibly useful, they come with specific challenges:

-BIs can be more expensive than chemical indicators, but their reliability often justifies the cost.
+- Cost: BIs can be more expensive than chemical indicators, but their reliability often justifies the cost.

-The spore test procedure includes incubation periods.
+- Time: The spore test procedure includes incubation periods.
 These periods can delay results.
 This delay might be a concern in fast-paced environments.

-Proper handling and interpretation of biological indicators require specific knowledge and training, making them more suitable for professionals familiar with sterilizer operating procedures.
+- Expertise: Proper handling and interpretation of biological indicators require specific knowledge and training, making them more suitable for professionals familiar with sterilizer operating procedures.

 Future Trends in Biological Indicators